atcollab/at/pyat/README.rst

 All the binaries should be built when building the Python extension.

-It is easiest to do this using a virtualenv:
+It is easiest to do this using a virtualenv, inside pyat:

 * ``virtualenv --no-site-packages venv``
 * ``source venv/bin/activate  # or venv\Scripts\activate on Windows``